-- 1. Prepare the sample as described in Preparing sample applications for the TSO environment. - 2.
-Tailor the CLIST (CSQ4RCH1) provided for the sample to define the location of the panels, the location of the message file, and the location of the load modules.
+- 1. Prepare the sample as described in "Preparing sample applications for the TSO environment" on page 459. - Tailor the CLIST (CSQ4RCH1) provided for the sample to define the location of the panels, the location of the message file, and the location of the load modules.